-Ask 100 writers how to write more effectively and you’ll get 101 different pieces of writing advice.
+Ask 100 writers how to write more effectively and you’ll get at least 101 different pieces of advice.

 To my mind before anyone can start handing out advice of this kind a critical issue must be resolved: what kind of readers are you trying to reach?

 Without this information the advice of one writer or even a million will be of little value.
 So here’s what I would want to know.

 Are you writing for the person lounging on a beach who likes to read a blockbuster or two?
 Bear in mind this was written before the Coronavirus outbreak!

 Or are your words meant for the hard-pressed, time-poor business person who’s trying to track down some information?